mhaseebtariq/data-scientist-demystified/README.md

 Of course, to answer this million-dollar question, we need more explanation.
 A side note: the term "Data Scientist" was coined in 2008.
 First, let's outline the core responsibilities of a data scientist:
 1. [Designing](#model-design) models which could help in making better and/or faster decisions
-    * Models built on; or backed by <b>data</b>
+    * Models that are built on; or backed by <b>data</b>
-    * One misconception about data scientists is that they only deal with the Machine Learning models
+    * One misconception about data scientists is that they only deal with Machine Learning models
-    * There are dozens of uses of models, the seven main ones are: to <i>reason, explain, design, communicate, act, predict, and explore</i>[1]
+    * There are actually dozens of uses of models, the seven main ones are: to <i>reason, explain, design, communicate, act, predict, and explore</i> [1]
 2. Automating the [parameters estimation](#parameters-estimation) for the models
 3. Making sure the [models can be updated](#updating-model), with new information, in the fastest; most friction-less way possible
 4. [Explaining](#explaining-model); or building tools which could explain the models (or models output)